 Where part of the Consultant’s activity relates to identifying and securing a manufacturing or production partner, the Consultant will not be deemed to have failed to deliver the commissioned Services if this proves to be problematic, in which case the Consultant will charge all project fees less those specifically related to securing a manufacturing or production partner.

 Whilst the Consultant will endeavour to ensure the accuracy of all materials submitted for onward processing, ultimate approval rests with the client and on approval of any works presented by the Consultant for approval, responsibility passes to the client.
 And approval means either verbally by the Client with the Consultant confirming that approval has been given or in writing (in the form of a letter or e-mail) by the Client.

 The Client must notify the Consultant in writing of any complaint relating to the Services (or part thereof) with precise details of the reason within five business days of the reason for the complaint arising.

-Notification of complaint does not remove the Client’s obligation to pay any non-related, outstanding invoices without delay or deduction of fees or to defer or refuse a payment for work in progress or to offset sums due against other work covered by a separate proposal.
+Notification of complaint does not remove the Client’s obligation to pay any non-related outstanding invoices without delay or deduction of fees or to defer or refuse a payment for work In progress or to offset sums due against other work covered by a separate proposal.

-9. Indemnifying the Consultant
+10. Indemnifying the Consultant

 The Client shall indemnify and keep indemnified the Consultant against all proceedings, costs, claims, expenses and liabilities whatsoever which may arise wholly or in part in consequence of any communication with, use by or demonstration to third parties of any goods or services of the Client, which the Consultant may in accordance with the proposals give, loan or share with third parties.
 In these circumstances the Consultant will be acting in their capacity as Consultant for the Client.